AquaCluster: Using Satellite Images And Self-supervised Machine Learning Networks To Detect Water Hidden Under Vegetation: Experiments

 \subsection{Baseline Methods}

-\textbf{Otsu thresholding.} Otsu thresholding\cite{otsu1979threshold} is a non-parametric statistical method used to separate a grayscale image into background and foreground by splitting the pixels into two classes based on whether their value is higher or lower than the threshold.
-The Otsu threshold is the one that minimizes the variance of the values in each of the two classes and maximizes the variance of the values between the two classes.
-Since water surface is usually much darker than ground surfaces in radar images, the Otsu thresholding method has been used for semantic segmentation of water in satellite images\cite{pena2023deepaqua}.
-We use Otsu thresholding as a baseline method that does not use any training data.
-Following the example of \cite{pena2023deepaqua}, we apply Gaussian blur to the images before using the Otsu method to reduce the impact of the noise inherent in radar images and then smooth the produced segmentations by applying the morphological operations opening and closing to reduce noise from the segmentation.
-The Gaussian blur is applied using a $5\times 5$ size kernel. $7$ iterations each of opening and closing morphological operations are applied using a $3\times 3$ size kernel.
-The parameters for pre- and post-processing were chosen based on their effect on the performance of the method on the training and validation datasets.
+\paragraph{Otsu thresholding}Otsu thresholding~\cite{otsu1979threshold} is a non-parametric statistical method used to separate a grayscale image into background and foreground by splitting the pixels into two classes based on whether their value is higher or lower than the threshold.
+The Otsu threshold minimizes the variance of the values in each of the two classes and maximizes the variance of the values between the two classes.
+Since water surfaces are usually much darker than ground surfaces in radar images, the Otsu thresholding method is used for semantic segmentation of water in satellite images~\cite{pena2023deepaqua}.
+We used Otsu thresholding as a baseline method that does not use any training data.
+Following the example of~\cite{pena2023deepaqua}, we applied a Gaussian blur to the images before using the Otsu method to reduce the impact of the noise inherent in radar images.

-\textbf{Supervised training.} Seeking to compare the performance of the self-supervised algorithm to that of traditional supervised training, we train a U-Net model on the same data in a supervised manner.
-The U-Net model is the same as the encoding model of the self-supervised training method with the addition of a convolutional layer with a 1x1 size kernel and a sigmoid activation layer at the end of the model.
-This model is trained using the Dice loss function\cite{dice1945measures} which has been found to perform well for binary segmentation problems\cite{8615770}.
-All other parameters of the model architecture and training algorithm are identical to those of the self-supervised model.
-Since the size of the training dataset can have a significant effect in the performance of a ML model, we decide to test the performance of the supervised model at three different training dataset sizes, namely 100\%, 50\% and 10\% of the Örebro dataset.
+\paragraph{Dynamic World} The Dynamic World dataset is a land-cover dataset that is produced using optical satellite images and machine learning models~\cite{brown2022dynamic}, with annotations available for all Sentinel-2 satellite images on areas that are cloud-free.
+Since the Sentinel-2 images are not often available for the same day as the Sentinel-1 images that AquaCluster uses, for each image in our test dataset we looked for available Dynamic World annotations of the test area from 15 days before to 15 days after the radar image.
+Using this method, and after discarding missing or partial Dynamic World annotations due to clouds, we compiled Dynamic World annotations for 29 of the 39 images in our test dataset.